aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to SXC or Online App" h2="Export DOCM to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOCM to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOCM file format is a Microsoft Office Open XML document with macros enabled.
+It is a combination of XML markup, macros, and binary data.
+It is used to store documents with macros, which are used to automate tasks.
+SXC is a spreadsheet file format used by OpenOffice Calc.
+It is an open source spreadsheet application and is used to store data in tabular form.
+Therefore, it is necessary to convert DOCM to SXC in order to use the data in OpenOffice Calc.

+<h2>How Aspose.Total helps for docm to sxc conversion</h2>

+Aspose.Total for C++ is a suite of feature-rich APIs that enables developers to create, manipulate and convert documents, spreadsheets, and images.
+It includes Aspose.Words for C++ and Aspose.Cells for C++.
+Aspose.Words for C++ is a powerful document manipulation and conversion API that enables developers to export DOCM to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation and conversion API that enables developers to convert HTML to SXC.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to include DOCM to SXC conversion feature within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}